AnthonyRaborn/ShortForm/README.md

 ![](README-Tabu%20short%20form-1.png)<!-- -->

-It took a total of 1.13 minutes to run this example.
+It took a total of 1.42 mins to run this example.

 ### Simulated Annealing